PhD Title: Untangling SOE Narratives Through Historiographic Metafiction

 Louise began her PhD in January 2021.
-Her research is through critical and creative practice, examining female, clandestine espionage during World War Two.
-Her research focuses on the mental and psychological experiences of female agents in the Special Operations Executive in France.
+Her research is practice-led, examining female, clandestine espionage during World War Two.
+Her research focuses on how historiographic metafiction can be used to untangle historical narratives, specifically those written about the female, F Section SOE agents.
 Her supervisors are Barbara Cooke and Kerry Featherstone.

 Alongside her PhD, she is a Teaching Assistant in a primary school.

 My PhD is practice-led and examines how historiographic metafiction can be used to explore the limitations of narratives based on the lives of female, F Section, Special Operations Executive (SOE) agents.
 My thesis focuses on SOE biographies and fiction, investigating how these narratives have been skewed and misrepresented, contrasting with the lived experiences of the female agents.
 My research explores how historiographic metafiction – specifically unreliable narrators and frame and embedded narratives – can be used to explore how the past is written about in literature.
 My research will comprise of three strands: an examination of post-war representations of female agents in fiction and biography, regarding the modern tendency to idolise and glorify the agents; a critical exploration of how historiographic metafiction has been used in the past and how I might use it (specifically unreliable narrators and frame and embedded narratives) to answer the criticisms of current SOE literature; the creative component, using the findings of the critical section.